dockstore/dockstore-snakemake-interface/README.md

-# dockstore-galaxy-interface
+# dockstore-SnakeMake-interface

-Dockstore interface for Galaxy workflows - check out [published JavaDocs](https://galaxyproject.github.io/dockstore-galaxy-interface/apidocs/).
+Dockstore interface for SnakeMake workflows

 This repository is based on template from @denis-yuen at https://github.com/dockstore-testing/silly-workflow-language-interface.